Manudpb/Relevant-projects/README.md

 Here are some of the key projects included in this repository:

 1. Master's Thesis: Smarter Repository Question Answering: When to Use Retrieval, Agents, or Both

 Description: Investigates how AI systems can answer questions about unfamiliar codebases, comparing semantic retrieval, autonomous coding agents, and a graph-guided coding agent on a 720-question repository QA benchmark.
 Evaluation uses a human-validated LLM-as-a-judge framework, measuring both answer correctness and computational cost (tokens, exploration steps, latency).
 Finds that for locally deployable small models, retrieval-based approaches outperform agentic exploration on both accuracy and cost, while structural graph guidance consistently improves agent performance at no additional token cost — pointing toward adaptive systems that default to lightweight retrieval and escalate to agentic reasoning only when needed.

 Repository: github.com/Manudpb/Thesis-final

-Description:
-3. Implementing Locality-Sensitive Hashing for Finding Similar Netflix Users
+2. Implementing Locality-Sensitive Hashing for Finding Similar Netflix Users

 Description: This project aims to identify pairs of Netflix users with similar movie preferences based on their rated movies.
 The similarity metric used is the Jaccard similarity where ysers with a Jaccard similarity > 0.5 are considered similar.
 Identifying such similar user pairs is